 - Infertility and impotence — sexual dysfunction and impotence in adults is often linked to hormone imbalances and endocrinologists may be able to help patients by determining the cause of the problem or helping bring their hormones back to normal levels.

 - Bone disorders — hormone levels can have an impact on bone structure and density, so an endocrinologist may be consulted if a patient is suffering from low bone density, known as osteoporosis.

 - Pituitary dysfunction — the pituitary gland activates the other glands in the body and helps manage growth, fertility and the elimination of waste.
-When it is not working properly, patients can experience renal failure, menstrual problems and sexual dysfunction.
+When it is not working properly, patients can experience renal failure, menstrual problems, and sexual dysfunction.

-- High blood pressure — there are many potential causes for hypertension; one of which is a hormonal imbalance.
+- High blood pressure — there are many potential causes of hypertension; one of which is a hormonal imbalance.
 When evaluating a patient with high blood pressure, tests are run to determine whether the adrenal glands are producing too much aldosterone before treating the condition with medications meant for cardiovascular diseases.

 - Cancer — endocrinologists are instrumental in the diagnosis of cancers that reside in the endocrine glands, such as thyroid cancer.

 After completing medical school and receiving a doctor’s degree in medicine or osteopathy, those seeking a career in endocrinology must obtain board certification in internal medicine and endocrinology in addition to acquiring a fellowship certificate in endocrinology.
 In order to acquire these credentials, a doctor must complete a three-year residency program in internal medicine and then spend another three years completing an endocrinology fellowship.